SeleniumHQ/docker-selenium/README.md

 ```

 ### Docker Compose
-[Docker Compose](https://docs.docker.com/compose/) is the most simple way to start a Grid.
+[Docker Compose](https://docs.docker.com/compose/) is the simplest way to start a Grid.
 Use the
 linked resources below, save them locally, and check the execution instructions on top of each file.

 #### Version 2